Wing and a Prayer, The Story of Carrier X: Historical accuracy

-Wing and a Prayer ... loosely portrays actual historic events related mainly with the Battle of the Coral Sea and the Battle of Midway.
+Wing and a Prayer ... loosely portrays actual historic events related mainly with USS Yorktown (CV-5) shortly after the attack on Pearl Harbor, through the Battle of the Coral Sea and up to the Battle of Midway.
 The scenario is, however, intentionally changed to justify the initial defensive rather than offensive posture of a US Navy reeling from the early Japanese victories in 1942.
 The Battle of the Coral Sea is justified as a calculated plot to deceive the Japanese into believing that the U.S. fleet was scattered and vulnerable, while the Battle of Midway is depicted as the eventual springing of this carefully laid trap which thereby caught the enemy at a disadvantage.

 Production

 Wing and a Prayer was based on Stanley Johnston’s Queen of the Flat Tops (1942), a book that 20th Century Fox tried to buy but the rights were not obtained.
 After a legal tangle, the studio dropped its plans to buy rights but Johnson sued and won a settlement in 1946.

 Although some scenes were shot in studio back lots, and water tank, the carrier is the USS Yorktown, a typical Essex class, with filming by 20th Century Fox permitted by the US Navy during her shakedown cruise in 1943.
 The US Navy exacted control over the Wing and a Prayer to the extent that the film was a "semi-official" production.

 The aircraft used in the Wing and a Prayer, The Story of Carrier X were mainly Grumman TBF Avenger torpedo bombers, Grumman F6F Hellcat fighters and Curtiss SB2C Helldiver dive bombers.
 These were contemporary with US Navy carrier aircraft designs during 1943 and 1944 rather than 1942 when the film is set.
 In a few scenes, Grumman F4F Wildcat fighters and Douglas SBD Dauntless dive bombers appear which would have been accurate for 1942.

 Grumman F4F Wildcat fighters play the part of Japanese "Zero" fighters in the film.
 A Curtiss-Wright CW-22 also makes a very brief appearance as a Japanese reconnaissance aircraft.
 The action on the carrier deck is convincing as well as the character of the pilots.
 Real footage is mixed with action shot on the carrier.
-For some scenes, scale models were also utilized.
+For some scenes, scale models were also used.

 Reception

 Film critic Thomas M. Pryor reviewed Wing and a Prayer, The Story of Carrier X for The New York Times.
 He commented: "at once a sobering reminder of the perilous conditions under which the American Navy sailed the vast Pacific in the months immediately following Pearl Harbor and a first-rate piece of movie-making to boot."

-During his 1980 campaign, former actor and presidential candidate Ronald Reagan often told a story about a heroic pilot to whom he personally awarded a medal.
-However, he was actually recalling the story line from Wing and a Prayer.
-But, he strongly believed that he was involved in the medal process to this war hero.